ru-mi-nator/ru-mi-nator/README.md

 - 👋 Hi, I’m rudra.
 You can also call me rumi.
-- 👀 I’m interested in WedD
+- 👀 I’m interested in WedD.
-- 🌱 I’m currently learning WebD
+- 🌱 I’m currently learning WebD.
-- 📫 How to reach me
+- 📫 How to reach me? at my email - rudrarmishra999@gmail.com